 In January 1932, the George Cleveland Hall Branch of Chicago Public Library opened at 48th Street and Michigan Avenue in Chicago’s Bronzeville neighborhood, during an era that would later come to be known as the Chicago Black Renaissance.
 The previous summer, the Chicago Defender newspaper announced that a Miss Vivian G. Harsh, with 20 years of service “and considered one of the best informed librarians in the city,” had been named “librarian-in-charge.”

 Harsh, a Chicago native, graduated from Wendell Phillips High School and shortly after, in 1909, began her career with Chicago Public Library working as a junior clerk at a branch library.
 The Defender mentions that she worked at the Hardin Square, Mark Heights and Lincoln Center branches.
-By 1921, Harsh graduated from library school in Boston and became Chicago Public Library’s first African American librarian.
-Later, by accepting the position at Hall Branch, she became the first African American branch head.
+By 1921, Harsh graduated from library school in Boston and later became the first African American branch head after accepting the position at the Hall Branch library.

 Over time and with keen insight, Harsh collected rare books, pamphlets and materials that documented the African American experience.
 Funding for the “Special Negro Collection,” as it came to be called, came from grants and patron donations.
 Harsh also used her own money to purchase books for the collection.